keyboard_arrow_up

 Bursitis

-Inflammation of the bursa, small lubrication-secreting sacs located between bones and tendons, caused by overexertion.
+Inflammation of the bursa, small lubrication-secreting sacs between bones and tendons, often caused by overexertion.

 Carpal Tunnel

-The fibrous tunnel that runs through the wrist, or carpal, bones, carrying necessary tendons to the hand.
+The fibrous tunnel in the wrist through which tendons pass to the hand.

 Carpal Tunnel Syndrome